-- Conduct analysis of the impact of COVID-19 on learning modalities, dropouts and education administration and disaggregate the data by gender and vulnerability. - Design and provide back-to-school packages, including school meals, cash transfers and other interventions, to incentivize and support the return of vulnerable children, especially girls and children with disabilities (25,000 children in COVID-19 affected townships schools benefit from stipend support). - Support government-funded school meal programmes as per the national strategic guideline that is being finalized through a multisectoral approach and which is consistent with COVID-19 health guidelines. - Conduct communication and outreach efforts targeting parents and caregivers on the importance and benefits of continuous education, and targeting parents, caregivers, learners and instructors on measures taken to ensure safety in learning institutions. - Create guidelines for school safety in times of a pandemic. - Support the development of alternative modalities for learning, including distribution of learning kits in print to 80,000 children. - Implement COVID-19 Recovery Training Programme for 250,000 education system personnel (teacher, facilitators and education officers) to facilitate learning and retain learning achievements in the current circumstances. - Strengthen participation of 160,000 parents in Parent-Teacher Associations and school improvement efforts. - Support 150,000 children and 2,000 teachers in ministry-recognized ethnic basic education schools the MSDP, the Multi-sectoral National Plan of Action on Nutrition, NESP and NSPSP.
+- Conduct analysis of the impact of COVID-19 on learning modalities, dropouts and education administration and disaggregate the data by gender and vulnerability. - Design and provide back-to-school packages, including school meals, cash transfers and other interventions, to incentivize and support the return of vulnerable children, especially girls and children with disabilities (25,000 children in COVID-19 affected townships schools benefit from stipend support). - Support government-funded school meal programmes as per the national strategic guideline that is being finalized through a multisectoral approach and which is consistent with COVID-19 health guidelines. - Conduct communication and outreach efforts targeting parents and caregivers on the importance and benefits of continuous education, and targeting parents, caregivers, learners and instructors on measures taken to ensure safety in learning institutions. - Create guidelines for school safety in times of a pandemic. - Support the development of alternative modalities for learning, including distribution of learning kits in print to 80,000 children. - Implement COVID-19 Recovery Training Programme for 250,000 education system personnel (teacher, facilitators and education officers) to facilitate learning and retain learning achievements in the current circumstances. - Strengthen participation of 160,000 parents in Parent-Teacher Associations and school improvement efforts. - Support 150,000 children and 2,000 teachers in ministry-recognized ethnic basic education schools.